-In case you didn’t know this, the acronym “FIRE” stands for Financial Independence Retire Early.
-This movement is all about replacing your job with passive income streams so that you don’t have to work from 8am to 5pm five days a week until you’re in your golden years.
+The acronym “FIRE” stands for Financial Independence Retire Early.
+This movement is all about replacing your job with passive income streams so that you don’t have to work from 8am to 5pm five days a week until old age.

 If early freedom is a goal that you have, then you might want to consider using your home to accelerate this process through a principle called “house hacking”.

 But, what is house hacking exactly?
-And how does it help you to live a financially free life?
+And, how could it help you to live a financially free life?

-Read on to learn tactical ways that you can use house hacking strategies to create passive income streams immediately, regardless of your age.
+Read on to learn eight tactical ways that you can use house hacking strategies to create passive income streams, immediately.

 1. Rent Out a Bedroom in Your Home

 Do you have a bedroom that has been sitting empty because you labelled it as a guest room, but never end up having any guests over?
-The truth is, most people do.
+Many people do.

-Stop wasting that space and start leveraging it as a financial freedom tool.
-It’s easy enough to rent out one-off rooms like these to anyone who needs a clean and inexpensive space to call home.
+Stop wasting that bedroom and start leveraging it as a financial freedom tool.
+It’s easy to rent out one-off rooms like these to someone who needs a clean and inexpensive space to call home.

-Many a renter would be grateful to pay you for this space and you can use the extra cash to pay off your mortgage faster, so you can retire sooner.
+Many a renter will be grateful to pay you for a place to stay and you can use the extra cash to pay off your mortgage faster, so you can retire sooner.

 2. Rent Out Your Home, While Living in One Room